anon-real/ergo-assembler/README.md

 with some changes.
     - First of all instead of `inputsRaw` and `dataInputsRaw`, `inputs` and `dataInputs` must be provided which means dApss don't need to have access to a node to get raw serialization of boxes and they can provide the box id instead.
-    - Second, this `txSpec` obviously should contain user's assets which will be sent to `address`. inputs field should contain
+    - Second, this `txSpec` obviously should contain user's assets which will be sent to `address`. `inputs` field should contain
     `$userIns` wherever user's inputs should be placed.
-As an example if user's input must be last input of the transaction then the following would be what must be specified for `inputs` field of the `txSpec`:
+As an example, if user's input(s) must be the last input of the transaction, then the following would be what must be specified for `inputs` field of the `txSpec`:
         ```
       "txSpec": {